Aratramba/sanity-plugin-media-library/README.md

 # Media Library for Sanity

 The missing media library for Sanity.
-With support for filters per tag and extension.
-And it's fully themeable! 🔥
+With support for filters per tag and extension 🔥

 ![Media library in dark theme](https://user-images.githubusercontent.com/2776959/102903827-c528b900-4468-11eb-8aa1-c4f687c6a16f.png)